groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/use-cases/add-or-remove-annotation.md

 ---
 id: how-to-add-or-remove-annotation-from-pdf-files
 url: annotation/net/how-to-add-or-remove-annotation-from-pdf-files
-title: How to Add or Remove Annotations from PDF files using .NET
+title: How to Add or Remove Annotations in PDF files using .NET
 weight: 1
-description: "Programmatically add and remove annotations from PDF files.
+description: "Add and remove annotations from PDF files.
 Add arrow, rectangle annotations and more using .NET API."
 keywords: highlight PDF, add annotations in PDF, Annotate PDF, Remove annotations from PDF,
 productName: GroupDocs.Annotation for .NET
 hideChildren: False